alguadam/ie-bank-be/README.md

 - **Install Python**.
 Install Python 3.11.5 from [here](https://www.python.org/downloads/release/python-3115/).
 Make sure to select the option to add Python to your PATH while installing.
 - **Install VSCode**.
 Install VSCode from [here](https://code.visualstudio.com/download).
 - **Install Python VSCode extension**.
 Install the Python extension for VSCode from [here](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 - **Install SQL Lite**.
 Install SQL Lite from [here](https://www.sqlite.org/download.html).
 SQLite provides various tools for working across platforms e.g., Windows, Linux, and Mac.
 You need to select an appropriate version to download.
-Follow instructions [here](https://www.sqlitetutorial.net/download-install-sqlite/) to install in SQLite on your machine.
+After downloading:
+  - On Windows, unzip the downloaded file into a directory (e.g., `C:\sqlite`).
+Add the `C:\sqlite` directory to your PATH environment variable.
+  - On Linux, open a terminal and run the command `sudo apt-get install sqlite3`.
+  - On MacOS, open a terminal and run the command `brew install sqlite3`.

 ### Set up your local environment with VSCode